viaplay/simple-ioc/README.md

 <a name="moduleSetup">
 #### setup
 </a>
-In future versions of simple-ioc it will be possible to automatically create test-subs for component.
+In future versions of simple-ioc it will be possible to automatically create test-stubs for component.
 For components that needs to be setup with external dependencies, it might be necessary to resolve components without a "real" setup, so simple-ioc can inspect the component.
 To prepeare for this it is possible to use `setup`.
 In normal use setup can be invoked with a function that will be called when the component is resolved.

 Note that this this is not implemented yet, but might be a good idea to use.